alexcoder04/rfap/README.md

 - for a full overview of error codes, see [errors.md](./errors.md)

 ## Related projects (in progress)

-Note: none of these projects has reached a stable release so far.

  - https://github.com/alexcoder04/rfap-go-server - reference server implementation
  - https://github.com/alexcoder04/librfap - Python library